by Baka Beyond

 Recorded in the field and at home in the Baka Beyond studio, Rhythm Tree is blessed with a scintillating production, pressing the largely acoustic sounds deep into the ears.
 Su Hart has introduced old Scottish songs, which sit naturally on top of West African guitar cycles.
 The sensitively electrified violin of Paddy Le Mercier is often at the forefront, sweeping and swirling with lubricated grace.
 At the climax of "La Londe", he breaks out into a spirited reel, completely changing the direction of this Baka children’s song.
 Ndongo twangs a Baka mouth-bow on the title track, providing its rhythmic spine.
 The Pygmies are also refining their guitar skills, as heard on "Kobo", which they have dedicated to ‘old man’ Cradick himself.

 Music and dance are an integral part of daily life for the Baka people.
 Cradick and friends have been committed to ploughing funds back into the community, culminating in the construction of a ‘music house’ in 2003.
+You can find their music online, but first, get one of the best wireless routers 0f 2018 to listen without any internet problems.

 Whilst Baka Beyond do skirt the boundaries of new age global hippy fusion, their music is virtually immune to cynical negativity, so forceful is its optimistic energy.
 There is a consistent fruity bounce to their tunes, but they never succumb to blandness."